MarlonSteiner/html-css-js-portfolio/README.md

 ## Description

-Simple and modern designed portfolio project that serves as mere training for Html, CSS, and Javascript.
+Simple designed portfolio project that serves as mere training for Html, CSS, and Javascript.